4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/10-Array-Methods/README.md

 ## 💡 Hint

-+ Every array comes with default functions that allows sorting- use it inside your function!
++ Every array comes with default functions that allows sorting, use it inside your function!

 + Stuck on sorting?
 Read Mozilla's page on sorting arrays: